 To further achieve that genuine old school finish we sponge dye the leather, then oil it with our own mixture of beeswax and animal fat.
 Once moulded we painstakingly hand stitched every single stitch, an art in itself that takes several years to master.
 But the result is a product that looks and feels like it was made 100 years ago, abundant in charm, and if cared fore it will last lifetime.

 Our biggest challenge was finding craftswomen in a mass-producing world, no small feat.
 So, although we’re a for profit company, we believe that a strong social conscience will breed a corporate culture that will ensure the sustainability of Els & Co. into the distant future.
-And thus it’s become our mission to build a business that will assist women to uplift themselves; women who were not fortunate enough to have the opportunities that we believe all people should have.
+And thus it’s become our mission to build a business that will assist women to uplift themselves; women who were not fortunate enough to be afforded the opportunities that most of us so easily take for granted.
 And women because many of them have the latent skill required for the fine detailed work of our craft but more so because women are socially more responsible than men, especially within the low income sector.
-If we thus give a woman an opportunity to uplift herself we know it’s an entire family that will benefit from it and so slowly, one woman at a time, an entire community is uplifted making a notable difference.
+If we thus give a woman an opportunity to uplift herself we know it’s an entire family that will benefit from it and so slowly, one woman at a time, an entire community is uplifted making a truly notable difference.

 We employ Xhosa women because the Xhosa tribe, like so many of the African tribes, has an underlying sense of pride; and pride in what you do is the first step to becoming an exceptional craftswomen.
 Training is all done hands on during production and it takes around 24 months for a craftswomen to acquire the skill to make some of the more technically challenging products and up to 5 years to become a skilled craftswomen who can tackle any project coming through our door.

 Our entire team had no prior knowledge of leather craftsmanship before joining Els & Company and hand in hand we struggled through a very long hit-and-mis period to eventually get to the very high standard we pride ourselves by today.